souviksankar2013/Document-Summariser/README.md

 ---

-If you want, I can:
+I updated the README to mention Amazon Bedrock and included notes about configuring AWS credentials.
+I can also:
-- add a `requirements.txt` with likely dependencies,
+- create or refine `requirements.txt` (I will add it next),
-- update `main_app.py` to accept command-line arguments for input files,
+- update `app_lib.py` to make the Bedrock `modelId` configurable via environment variables or a settings file,
-- or add an example `README` usage section tailored to how `main_app.py` currently works (I can inspect it and update the README accordingly).
+- add example input documents and a demo script.

-Feel free to tell me which of the above you'd like next.
+Tell me which you'd like next.